Visa Inc.: 2021 Antitrust investigation over debit card practices

 In March 2021, the United States Justice Department announced its investigation with Visa to discover if the company is engaging in anticompetitive practices in the debit card market.
 The main question at hand is whether or not Visa is limiting merchants' ability to route debit card transactions over card networks that are often less expensive, focusing more so on online debit card transactions.
 The probe highlights the role of network fees, which are invisible to consumers and place pressure on merchants, who mitigate the fees by raising prices of goods for customers.
-The probe was confirmed through a regulatory filing on March 19, 2021, stating they will be cooperating with the Justice Department.
+The probe was confirmed through a regulatory filing on March 19, 2021, stating it will be cooperating with the Justice Department.
 Visa's shares fell more than 6% following the announcement.
 On September 24, 2024, the Justice Department sued Visa, alleging that Visa used illegal tactics to maintain a monopoly in debit-card payments.